garry-clawson/robot_programming/README.md

 `<arg name="Y_INIT" value="-10.0" unless="$(arg riseholme_dt)"/>`

-This will position the Thorvald robot in the bottom right hand corner near two wall edges and the bottom of the vineyard.
+This will position the Thorvald robot in the bottom right hand corner near two wall edges and the bottom of the vineyard as per the demonstration video above.

 ## How to launch the Project